nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### View Participant's Details feature

-This feature allows Managera users to look for a specific participant and view their details.
-The search is done using the participant's ID since each participant has a unique ID.
+This feature allows Managera users to look for a specific Participant and view their details.
+The search is done using the Participant's index in the displayed Participant list.

 #### Implementation Details

 The `AddressBookParser` is responsible for determining the type of `Command` to be created from user input, we can simply add a new `commandType` case for `ViewCommand` in `AddressBookParser`.

-A `ViewCommandParser` parses the user's input and creates the `ParticipantIdMatchesGivenIdPredicate` which the `ViewCommand` will use to search for the participant. `ParticipantIdMatchesGivenIdPredicate` implements `Predicate<Participant>` which can be passed to a `FilteredList<Participant>` to filter out the participant.
-Since the predicate searches for the exact match, it would return only one result in the filtered list.

-The `ViewCommand` created by `ViewCommandParser` will contain the `ParticipantIdMatchesGivenIdPredicate` to filter the participant list.
-When the command is executed, the `model` will filter the `FilteredList<Participant>` using the `ParticipantIdMatchesGivenIdPredicate` and display the participant that fulfils the `ParticipantIdMatchesGivenIdPredicate` contained in `ViewCommand`.
+A `ViewCommandParser` parses the user's input and creates an `Index` object which the `ViewCommand` will use to search for the Participant.
+The `ViewCommand` created by `ViewCommandParser` will then contain the `Index` to filter the Participant list.
+When the command is executed, the `model` obtains the Participant by getting the `Participant` with the given `Index` from the `FilteredList<Participant>` and displays its details.

 #### Implementation Rationale

-Since each participant has a unique ID, it provides a convenient way for the user to look for a specific participant if matching ID is used as the criterion.
-The `findParticipant` command provides similar functionality, but returns a list of participants instead because it uses names, which are more imprecise.
-Hence, a separate command was decidedly implemented to allow users the ability to sieve out a single participant for a more detailed view.
+Since each Participant has a unique ID, it provides a convenient way for the user to look for a specific Participant if matching ID is used as the criterion.
+The `findParticipant` command provides similar functionality, but returns a list of Participants instead because it uses names, which are more imprecise.
+Hence, a separate command was decidedly implemented to allow users the ability to sieve out a single Participant for a more detailed view.

 #### Design Considerations:
 ##### Aspect: Similar participant IDs:

-* **Alternative 1 (Current Choice)**: Exact match:
+* **Alternative 1 (Current Choice)**: Find by index:
     * Pros:
-        1. The details of the specific participant are returned immediately, provided that the user's input is an exact match of the participant's ID.
+        1. The details of the specific Participant are returned immediately, provided that the user's input is a valid index in the displayed Participant list.
-        2. Simpler implementation, simpler for the participant to use.
+        2. Simple implementation.
     * Cons:
-        1. The user has to know the exact ID of the participant otherwise the wrong participant may be found.
+        1. The user has to know the index of the Participant, which can be troublesome with a long list of Participants.
+           However, the user can use the `find` function to filter their search, making this process slightly easier.

-* **Alternative 2**: Find similar IDs:
+* **Alternative 2**: Find by Participant ID:
     * Pros:
-        1. A list of participants that contain the user's input in their IDs are returned, offering greater flexibility if the user does not fully recall the exact ID of the participant they are looking for.
-The search can be further refined by subsequent user input to narrow it down to the specific participant.
+        1. The details of the specific Participant are returned immediately, provided that the user's input is an exact match of the Participant's ID.
     * Cons:
-        1. Significantly harder implementation.
+        1. The current implementation does not provide the Participant ID to the user, and providing more details may come across to the user as more cluttered.

 The following is the sequence diagram for how a `ViewCommand` works internally.